cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ## Copy Array Data with `clone`

 If we _do_ want to deeply copy the data of an `Array`, we can use a common method called `clone`.
-We’ll discuss method syntax in a dedicated section in [Chapter 5][method syntax], but because methods are a common feature in many programming languages, you’ve probably seen them before.
+We’ll discuss method syntax in a dedicated section in [Chapter {{#chap using-structs-to-structure-related-data}}][method syntax], but because methods are a common feature in many programming languages, you’ve probably seen them before.

 Here’s an example of the `clone` method in action.